 * Spelling and rote recall of the rules of grammar are not tested directly.

-There are a total of five passages on the test, each of which is accompanied by a sequence of multiple-choice test questions focused on that passage.
+There are a total of five passages on the test for the reading portion, each of which is accompanied by a sequence of multiple-choice test questions focused on the respective passage.
 Various passage types are given to provide a variety of rhetorical situations.

-We at A+ are happy to say that we have helped several students get 99th percentile or even perfect scores on this test on the ACT.
-We recently did a test prep session online to highlight the basis of what we help students do in our ACT lessons.
+We at A+ are happy to say that we have helped several students get 99th percentile or even perfect scores on this test due to our ACT tutoring.
+We recently did an ACT test prep session online, which can be one of the best ways to take our ACT lessons.

 In the Reading Test, multiple choice and scored to a maximum of 36, we teach students 6 basic steps to make sure they are on track to the right answer.
 You can get an idea of those steps below, which we normally cover right after our diagnostic test.